-3. A tree lists the IFC model content by buildings and their storeys.
-In the Architectural and Reference Geometry views, objects can be selected for the import.
+- 1. Load the IFC file with File> Open. - A tree lists the IFC model content by buildings and their storeys.
+In the Architectural views, objects 2. can be selected for the import.

-In Architectural View mode, "Irregular" label represents the element types/geometries, which cannot be converted to FEM-Design structural elements.
-However these elements can be displayed in the Reference Geometry View.
+"Irregular" label represents the element types/geometries, which cannot be converted to FEM-Design structural elements.

 Plate module only imports plates situate on the same storey together with supports under them.
 Most of the architectural software places the "support elements" (like walls, columns etc.) on one storey below the plates' host storey, so the requested elements can be selected from separate storeys.
-In case of 3D Structure models, the entire model can be imported independently from the storey system.
+In case of 🛄 3D Structure models, the entire model can be imported independently from the storey system.